Imperial units system

 The Imperial units system, with its origins in British history, continues to influence parts of the modern world, especially the UK and the USA.
 While it is not used officially in the United Arab Emirates, understanding it can still prove useful in international contexts.

-The UAE’s adoption of the metric system aligns with global standards, making it efficient for trade, education, and governance.
+The UAE’s adoption of the standard SI system aligns with global standards, making it efficient for trade, education, and governance.
 However, as the world becomes more interconnected, a working knowledge of both measurement systems—and especially the differences between units like pounds and kilograms or gallons and liters—can be a valuable skill in business, travel, and everyday life.